... seeking simple answers to complex problems, and in the process, disrupting the status quo in technology, art and neuroscience.

 What if I told you… that Morpheus never actually said the above words?

 What if I told you that what you “know” about the above quote is the result of the Mandela Effect, and so isn’t actually true?
-Does that make the stated assertion a lie?
+Does that make the stated assertion also a lie?
 (Which once again validates everything you know?)
 Knowledge can be a slippery business.

 What if I told you the reason for this false memory was that this meme was a better one-line summary of what Morpheus DID say during this pivotal disclosure?
 And that this better summary was independently created by some and passed from person to person over the last couple of decades to the extent that it replaced the original script of the movie in our culturally collective memory.